 Learning the mistakes others have made comes from a lot of different sources, and a lot of them are freely available to you!

 A good example of digital product and course creators is Amy Porterfield’s Online Marketing Made Easy podcast.
 She shares a lot of the “secret sauce” on what makes her launches so freaking successful.
-And she also freely shares her “cringe-worthy” (her words, not mine) failures and the time-consuming mistakes she made in trying to create and launch courses.
+She also freely shares her “cringe-worthy” (her words, not mine) failures and the time-consuming mistakes she made in trying to create and launch courses.

 Case in point – you can find documented mistakes everywhere (weird to type this with such positivity, but it’s true).

 I’ve researched, applied, and revised to get the results.
+In the process, I’ve cut down on time and mistakes.

 These are the same mistakes that could be adding months of HARD work for your success story.